Inequality of Opportunity and Income Redistribution: The Role of Information and Effort Responses

 As a consequence of this increased sensitivity, the information treatment reduced the redistribution gap across luck environments.
-Figure \ref{fig:redist-pi-info} plots the redistribution gap between the lucky outcomes and lucky opportunities environment in the baseline treatments with no information about $\pi$ (black solid line) and readily accessible information about $\pi$ (red dashed line).
+Figure \ref{fig:redist-pi-info} plots the redistribution gap between the lucky outcomes and lucky opportunities environment in the baseline treatments with no information about $\pi$ (black line) and readily accessible information about $\pi$ (red line).
 The redistribution gap diminishes substantially when information about $\pi$ is provided, with the most pronounced declines observed over the range $1 - \pi \in [20,40)$.
-Notably, the redistribution gap remains statistically significant at $p < 0.05$ for only two $\pi$ bins, while for the other ten bins, the gap is small and statistically indistinguishable from zero (Appendix Table \ref{tab:redist-gap-info}, column 2).
+A joint F-test of the null hypothesis that the change in the redistribution gap between lucky opportunities and lucky outcomes across all $\pi$ bins equals zero is rejected at the 1\% significance level (F=2.19, p=0.01).
+Notably, the gap is small and statistically indistinguishable from zero for ten of the twelve $\pi$ bins, and is statistically significant at $p < 0.05$ for only two $\pi$ bins (Appendix Table \ref{tab:redist-gap-info}, column 2).
 This finding is consistent with the interpretation that spectators face inferential challenges when making redistribution decisions.